ayyo42069/convextest/roadmap.md

 - Priority order may change based on user feedback and requirements
 - No registration or login required - users can start chatting immediately with a username
 - All user data is now stored in Convex DB instead of localStorage
-- Messenger-style UI and layout implemented
+- Messenger-style, edge-to-edge, modern UI implemented
-- Avatar upload with automatic compression and error handling
+- 3-dot menu for edit/delete, emoji popover for reactions
-- Settings and activity panels available from the header
+- Search, settings, and activity as slide-in panels
-- Error toasts are shown as pop-up notifications
+- Dark mode toggle and system support
+- Avatars shown in search results
+- All features tested and working

 ## Updates
 - 2024-03-09: Initial roadmap created